Dutch Oven Daddy

 Jump to Recipe

-Looking for delicious side dishes to serve with Pumpkin chili?
-Give our Skillet Creamed Corn Cornbread or Steamed Corn on the Cob.
-You may also try loading up a Dutch Oven Baked Potato with this delicious chili.
+Looking for delicious sides to serve with pumpkin chili?
+Give our Skillet Creamed Corn Cornbread or Southern Cornbread a try.
+You may also enjoy loading up a Dutch Oven Baked Potato with this delicious chili.

-Dutch Oven Pumpkin Chili garnished with fresh cilantro and a wooden spoon atop.
+Dutch oven pumpkin chili garnished with fresh cilantro, jalapeño slices, and a wooden spoon.

 Jump to: